jundalisay/spblist/content/en/research/spinoza/politics/chapter-08d.md

 What nation ever had to pay such heavy taxes as the Dutch?

-Yet45 this nation, so far from being exhausted, has become so prosperous as to be the envy of all.
-So ifthe burdens of monarchy were imposed for the sake of peace, citizens would not find them oppressive.
-But as I said, it is because of the secret policy of this kind of government that subjects sink beneath their burden ; that is to say, it is because the worth of kings counts for more in war than in peace, and because those who wish to reign alone must do their best to keep their subjects in a state of poverty.46
+Yet they, so far from being exhausted, has become so prosperous as to be the envy of all.

+So if the burdens of monarchy were imposed for the sake of peace, citizens would not find them oppressive.
+But as I said, it is because of the secret policy of this kind of government that subjects sink beneath their burden.

+It is because the worth of kings counts for more in war than in peace, and because those who wish to reign alone must do their best to keep their subjects in a state of poverty.46

 I here omit other points noted some time ago by that wise Dutchman V. H.47 because they are irrelevant to my purpose, which is merely to describe the optimum of each kind of state.

 <!-- 44 [Members oftbe Netberlands CounCil of State were forbidden to engage 10 the prOVISion of military stores, lest they should make profit from war J
 4
 S [I read Atqui for Atque -S S 1  -->